 Since its inception in 2019 spring, Methods in Artistic Research aims at bringing artistic researchers from different artistic disciplines to discuss their research methodologies.
 Each edition centers on a set theme during two days of presentations by four keynote speakers and ten presenters, via an open call.
 The floor is open for debates and thoughts sharing in the Q&A, roundtable discussions and networking moments.
 The event is part of the seminar series of ARIA - Antwerp Research Institute for the Arts, University of Antwerp.

-He has given lectures on his research of synaesthesia, and had his audiovisual works and installations combining sound and colours presented in Belgium, Turkey, Romania, Luxembourg, and Russia.
-In 2020 he has won the 7th Sampo Composition Contest.
-His research project ‘Synaesthesia and Sound-colour Associations as An Interdisciplinary Metaphor’, with the support of Royal Conservatoire of Antwerp, has explored the phenomenon of synaesthesia as an interdisciplinary analysis and performance method.
+The compositions and audiovisual installations of Umut Eldem combine cross-modal experiences with inventive technology, using sound, color, and innovative methods to explore artistic boundaries.
+He has given lectures on his research on cross-modal art and technology, and had his compositions performed in many countries and events around the world.
+In 2020 he has won the Sampo Composition Contest.
+His online audiovisual installations commissioned by Screen Dive have been featured at the Gaudeamus Festival.
+His research project ‘Synaesthesia and Sound-colour Associations as An Interdisciplinary Metaphor’ has explored the phenomenon of synaesthesia as an interdisciplinary analysis and performance method.

-Umut Eldem is currently a PhD researcher at the Royal Conservatoire of Antwerp, and musical director of the theatre collective Mixed & United.
-He gives lessons and workshops on music history, musical analysis, and audiovisual design.
-He is also the keyboardist of the bands Starblind = Earthbound and Transport Aerian.
-His current PhD research entitled ‘The Hearing Glass: Synaesthetic Correspondences in The Musical Practice’ intends to take the results of his previous research and develop them into an inter-sensory theory of audiovisual art.
+Umut Eldem also acts as the musical director of the theatre collective Mixed & United and as the keyboardist of the band Transport Aerian.
+He frequently organises creative coding workshops and meetups on Music Hackspace.
+His PhD research project entitled ‘The Hearing Glass: Synaesthetic Correspondences in The Musical Practice’ intends to develop an inter-sensory theory and practice of visual music.